nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 > [!NOTE]
 >
-> You can also reference old (specific) images by date.
+> You can also pin an old (specific) image by date.
 In my experience however using the latest (`current`) image is the most reliable: the tools we use from Ubuntu (SSH, `LUKS`) don't (or very rarely) change interface, but old Ubuntu images are not stored indefinitely by Canonical.

 Create the `cloud-init` data: